4-Year-Old Suffers Life-Threatening Injuries After Fall From Window of Boston Building

-A 4-year-old boy was seriously injured after falling from the window of a Boston building on Wednesday afternoon.
+A 4-year-old boy was seriously injured after falling from a fourth-floor window of a Boston building on Wednesday afternoon.

 Police said they received a report of a child out the window on American Legion Highway near the Dorchester-Roxbury line around 3:17 p.m.

-Note: Editor's note: The Boston Police Department initially described the victim of this incident as an infant, but later said a 4-year-old child fell out the window.